olegkleiman/electra/README.md

 Native NodeJS *fs* module is used to establish initial directory watches. fb-watchman was also considered for this matter, but it seems failed to watch remote shares on Windows (at least from Windows7).
 No such failures were observed for MacOS, but primarily this app is intended for enterprise running on Windows.

-UI us based on [React Sanfona](https://github.com/daviferreira/react-sanfona)
+UI is based on [React Sanfona](https://github.com/daviferreira/react-sanfona).

 ## Scaffold for React App with Electron